GROW OUR ECONOMY:

 - Promote new markets for Vermont made products.

 We all want a clean environment but, we differ on how to achieve this.
+I prefer a more pragmatic approach and a lot more common sense.

 - We can encourage fuel efficiency, weatherization and park & rides.